Taiwan's UMC says China chip JV to begin production in late 2016

 "The plan is to see early production by the end of 2016," chief financial officer Chitung Liu said at the company's quarterly results conference call on Wednesday.

-He noted that the first $100 million (66 million pounds) in spending into the project was injected "yesterday".
+He noted that the first $100 million in spending into the project was injected "yesterday".
 UMC has projected its total spending on the project at $1.35 billion over a five-year period.

 China is beefing up its domestic semiconductor industry with heavy government support, to allow its domestic firms to better compete in an area in which Taiwan dominates.